Skip to content

 The Greek Period

 For centuries, Cunda was home to a thriving Greek Orthodox community.
-The island’s most iconic landmark, the Taksiyarhis Church — now a memorial museum — stands as testament to this heritage.
+The island’s most iconic landmark, Taksiyarhis Church — now a museum — stands as testament to this heritage.
 Built in the 19th century with stunning interior frescoes and an imposing bell tower, it remains one of the finest examples of ecclesiastical architecture in the region.

 The Population Exchange